Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Introduction

 \section{Introduction}

-Wordle is a daily word-guessing game where players attempt to identify a hidden five-letter word within six attempts \citep{wordle2021}.
-Players usually attempt to minimize the number of guesses they use.
-Players also usually want to maintain a ``streak" of having solved the game within at most 6 guesses.
+Wordle is a daily word-guessing game where players attempt to identify an unknown five-letter word within six attempts \cite{wordle2021}.
+Players usually attempt to minimize the number of guesses they make.
+Players also usually want to maintain a ``streak" of having solved the game within at most 6 guesses for several days.

 We explore the difference between near-optimal play and human gameplay, which may be influenced by cognitive shortcuts and biases.
-In order to estimate near-optimal plays, we use the maximum-entropy heurstic.
-We verify that that heuristic is near-optimal.
+In order to estimate near-optimal plays, we use the maximum-entropy heuristic.
+We verify that the heuristic is near-optimal.

-In settings where word association is important, humans are known to be influenced by salient past information, a phenomenon known as \textit{priming} in psychology~\citep{schacter1998priming}.
-We conjecture that a priming effect exists in the game of Wordle as well.
+In settings where word association is important, humans are influenced by salient past information, a phenomenon known as \textit{priming} in psychology~\cite{schacter1998priming}.
+We conjecture that priming effects exist in the game of Wordle as well.
 Additionally, we conjecture that humans will tend to depart less from previous guesses in order to minimize cognitive load.

-Since, as we show, humans' guesses tend to be close semantically to previous guesses, humans' Wordle plays can be seen as being akin to word-association games.

-We review the prior work on priming in psychology, and in particular on how priming influences future word choice.
+We review the prior work on priming in psychology, and in particular, how priming influences future word choice.
 We then review the optimal strategy in Wordle, as well as heuristics that approximate it.
-We introduce our human guess data.
-We then present our approach to measuring human biases in Wordle gameplay and demonstrate the systematic differences between human plays ane near-optimal play.
+Following this discussion, we introduce our human guess data.
+We then present our approach to measuring human biases in Wordle gameplay and demonstrate the systematic differences between human play are near-optimal play.